dhrjklt/b2cc-agentic/README.md

 # B2CC Agent in LangGraph + Open WebUI

-This agent is configured to work with local inference engine vLLM but can be integrate with other cloud based inference API's.
+This agent is set up to use the local vLLM inference engine by default, but it can also be integrated with other cloud-based inference APIs as needed.

 ## Set Up
 1. Create environment using uv